kgray1100/Destiny-Image-Scraper/readme.md

 #  Destiny Image Scraper

-Destiny Image Scraper is a tool that can pull a image for anything that Bungie consider an item in Destiny 2
+Destiny Image Scraper is a tool that can pull a image for anything that Bungie consider an item in Destiny 2.
+Super helpful for finding items for writing docs, creating thumbnails, and more!

 ##  How it Works